U.S. Department of State Seal

 • Marriage certificate copy

-• Financial statement from Bank & Taxation office (received not later than 2 month before submission of application)
+• Financial statement from Bank & Taxation office (received no later than two months before submission of application)

 • Medical documents

-• Medical report - father, mother (received not later than 2 month before application)
+• Medical report - PAP(s) (received no later than two months before application)

 • Medical analysis on HIV/AIDS